StetHD/tarifa-book/configurations/index.md

 ```

 Defining `keystore_path` and `keystore_alias` in a configuration allows tarifa to
-compile this android configuration in release mode and to sign it with the given
+compile this Android configuration in release mode and to sign it with the given
 key alias and key store.
 The [platforms section](../platforms/index.html) details
 all predefined configurations attributes across platforms.